mapteb/new-approach-to-angular-development/README.md

 The application components forward their events (along with a payload) to a navigation broker component.
 The [State Transitions Manager Component](https://github.com/mapteb/new-approach-to-angular-development/blob/main/src/app/state-transitions-manager/state-transitions-manager.component.ts) acts like a navigation broker that forwards the events to the target components and services.
 It uses the above Typescipt configurations to ensure that the state transitions are valid.
 Optionally, the state manager component can also handle authentication, authorization, pre-fetching data, etc.

+## Test Cases

+### Unit Testing
+For unit testing we can test each state transition in isolation.
+Interestingly, this can be done by testing the doTransition() method in the StateTransitionsManagerComponent for various initial states and pre-events and then asserting for the final paths.
+The file test-state-transitions.spec.ts has the unit tests for all the state transitions.
+This project uses Jasmine for unit testing.
+The command "ng test" runs the tests.
+### Integration Testing
+This project uses Cypress to perform the integration tests.
+The file cypress-integration-tests.spec.ts has all the test cases.
+The command "ng e2e" runs all test cases.

 ## Demo

-A demo of this project can be viewed [here](https://mapteb.github.io/new-approach-to-angular-development) where all the four state transitions listed above can be tested.
+A demo of this project can be viewed [here](https://mapteb.github.io/new-approach-to-angular-development) where all the four state transitions listed above can be reviewed.

 ## Benefits